 Brain Aneurysm Rupture vs. Primary Benign Thunderclap Headache – Pituitary Apoplexy – Carotid/Vertebral Dissection

-“Worst headache of my life” statement normally refers to a sudden, explosive, excruciating headache due to subarachnoid hemorrhage caused by a ruptured cerebral aneurysm.
+“Worst headache of my life” statement normally refers to sudden, explosive, excruciating headache due to subarachnoid hemorrhage caused by ruptured cerebral aneurysm.
 Massive subarachnoid bleeding carries a high risk of death or a significant disability due to stroke even with the most advanced management.
-On the other hand, more than half of sudden severe headaches are caused by a benign primary thunderclap headache, which is not associated with any complications.
+On the other hand, more than half of sudden severe headaches are caused by benign primary thunderclap headache, which is not associated with any complications.

 - Subarachnoid Hemorrhage due to Brain Aneurysm Rupture

 - Pituitary Apoplexy

 A sudden, explosive, excruciating headache reaching maximum within a minute is a trademark of subarachnoid hemorrhage.
 After initial violent presentation the headache may persist, followed by confusion, vomiting, stiff neck, seizures, coma, or even death.
 Consequences depend on the amount of the blood leaked from the ruptured aneurysm.
 In milder cases, the headache may subside by itself or it may respond to pain medications or triptans.
 Subarachnoid hemorrhage is a true emergency.
 Missing the diagnosis often translates into a death verdict.
 In half of the cases of subarachnoid hemorrhage the headache lacks a thunderclap quality, which complicates diagnostic process a lot.
 Statistically, more than half of thunderclap headaches are caused by a benign primary thunderclap headache (see below).
 This complicates all this even further.
 On one hand, you can’t be too paranoid, on the other, missing the diagnosis of subarachnoid hemorrhage is inexcusable!